Skip to main content

 3.2 A solicitor’s letter requesting disclosure of client information is not sufficient to obtain disclosure of confidential client records.
 A court order is required before disclosure of such material can be obtained.

-3.3 Following the Data Protection Act 1998, it had been widely accepted that a client had legal entitlement to information and that the therapist had a legal obligation to provide it.
-However, a new ruling has now established that a client does not have a legal right of access to the handwritten process notes made by the counsellor following counselling sessions.
+3.3 Following the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018., it had been widely accepted that a client had legal entitlement to information and that the therapist had a legal obligation to provide it.
+It is established in law that a client does not have a legal right of access to the handwritten process notes made by the counsellor following counselling sessions.

 However, this should be talked through between counsellor and client and the counsellor will seek to make decisions in the best interest of the client.